 The Carmen B. Pingree Autism Center of Learning has extensive research connections to several universities in groundbreaking research.
 These connections include UCLA, Stanford University, Utah State University, and the University of Utah studying genetics, prevalence rates, basic research, medical and behavioral treatments, and educational interventions.
 These research efforts have continued over the past 25 years studying the etiology of autism, evidence-based treatments, cutting-edge educational techniques, and improving the quality of life for children on the autism spectrum and their families.

 Recent studies have focused on using animated technology, peer modeling, using parents as therapists, and peer coaching to teach social skills to children on the spectrum.
-These studies using the Superheroes Multimedia Social Skills program have not only emphasized effective techniques, but also using those effective techniques to facilitate the everyday use of these social skills in the child’s natural environment.
+These studies using the Superheroes Multimedia Social Skills program have not only emphasized effective techniques but also using those effective techniques to facilitate the everyday use of these social skills in the child’s natural environment.
 Individual families who participate in these studies benefit in their understanding of autism and in the positive feelings of helping in the advancement of autism research.
-In turn, many of these educational research practices are utilized in the Pingree Center curriculum and teacher trainings.
-The Superheroes program has served as a foundation for a $1 million dollar, five-year federal grant to train psychology graduate students to become at-home ABA therapists for their children.
+In turn, many of these educational research practices are utilized in the Pingree Center curriculum and teacher training.
+The Superheroes program has served as a foundation for a $1 million, five-year federal grant to train psychology graduate students to become at-home ABA therapists for their children.

 Call us at: (801) 581-0194 or fill in the fields below and we’ll contact you: